nicheinc/postgres-import-wizard/README.md

 SQL Server offer a graphical import wizard, but Postgres does not.
 The `postgres-import-wizard` (henceforth known as the `wizard`) fills this gap.

-The `wizard` is used to copy a flat data file such as a CSV or tab-delimited text file into a Postgres table.
+The `wizard` is used to copy a flat-data file such as a CSV or tab-delimited text file into a Postgres table.
 Although Postgres provides a built-in [`COPY`](https://www.postgresql.org/docs/current/sql-copy.html) command, it requires the table to already exist; otherwise there's nothing to copy the data